secretstartups/handbook/content/handbook/leadership/_index.md

 ## Training

-When you give leadership training please [screenshare the handbook instead of creating a presentation]({{< ref "handbook-usage#screenshot-the-handbook-instead-of-creating-a-presentation" >}}).
+When you give leadership training please [screen share the handbook instead of creating a presentation]({{< ref "handbook-usage#screenshot-the-handbook-instead-of-creating-a-presentation" >}}).

 ### Leadership Development Opportunities